Infineon/Firmware-loader/README.md

 In addition, the CY8CKIT-062S2-43012 kit supports a special operating mode that allows for two UART connections, rather than a single UART plus bridging (e.g. USB-I2C or USB-SPI).

 You cannot enter UARTx2 if the kit is in DAPLink mode.
 When the kit is in CMSIS-DAP Bulk or HID mode, press and hold the mode switch for at least two seconds.
 In this mode the amber LED blinks at 2 Hz.
 To exit, press and hold the mode switch for at least two seconds.
-You return to CMSIS-DAP HID mode.
+You return to CMSIS-DAP bulk mode.

 ### Notes